-- -t This option is used to check the work of the -U option on thin provisioned devices in the given file system.
-It causes cvfsck to print in sn_dmap(1) -v format, from the file system's perspective, an idea of what should be unmapped and mapped on each thin provisioned device in the given file system.
-One can then somewhat compare the sn_dmap(1) output with the cvfsck -t output as follows: any "mapped" space indicated by sn_dmap(1) must also be mapped in the cvfsck output.
-But, unmapped space from sn_dmap(1) may show up as mapped in the cvfsck output since the space has been allocated but not yet written.
-Going the other way, any mapped space from cvfsck may or may not be mapped from sn_dmap, depending if the allocated space was actually written.
-Any unmapped space (immediately after running cvfsck -U) must also appear as unmapped from sn_dmap(1).
-In addition, this option verifies this final condition (checking ummapped space) printing lines where unmapped space is incorrectly still mapped.
-If all is copacetic, the following output appears for each device: checked NNN unmapped entries with 0 errors where NNN is the number of unmapped pieces checked.
-This currently only works on Linux and is intended as a debugging tool for quality assurance and development. - -U This option is for use with thin provisioned devices in the given file system.
-It causes UNMAPS or TRIMs operations for all file system free space.
-Cvfsck will issue the appropriate UN-MAP/TRIM device operations for every free chunk in the file system.
-See also the -t option.
-This currently only works on Linux. - -v Use verbose reporting methods. - -W This option causes cvfsck to always clean up any orphaned "Wopens" inodes that may have been generated when an earlier metadata restore from the metadata archive was performed using an older version of StorNext.
+- -v Use verbose reporting methods. - -W This option causes cvfsck to always clean up any orphaned "Wopens" inodes that may have been generated when an earlier metadump restore was performed using an older version of StorNext.
 Normally, cvfsck will only clean up these inodes if other metadata inconsistencies are detected prior to the orphan inode phase. - -x Report statistics for input to a spread sheet.
 No checking is done.
 Implies -e,-r and -n flags.
 All values are in decimal.
 Data is comma separated and in this order: Inode#, Mode, Size, Block Count, Affinity, Path, Extent Count, Extent Number, Stripe group, File Relative Block, Base, End, Depth, Breadth No tracing is enabled for this report option. - -X (Engineering use only.)
 Free all inodes in extended attribute chains.
-Extended attributes present in these inodes will be deleted. - -y Fix any problems found in the file system without prompting for confirmation.
+Extended attributes present in these inodes will be deleted.

+- -y Fix any problems found in the file system without prompting for confirmation.
 The default behavior is to display the extent of the changes that will be made and prompt for whether or not to make the changes.
 The fixes are first made to a file in a file on the local file system (specified by -T).
-When all fixes are complete, they are copied into the actual SNFS disks. - -Y Same behavior as -y except that the changes are not buffered through the local file system as they are by default. - -Z Remove all NT Security Descriptors from the file system.
-This is useful when ACLs are being abandoned to allow the use of the unixPermBits Security Model.
-This option should only be used when recommended by Quantum support.
-All StorNext systems must first unmount the file system prior to running cvfsck -Z since it modifies the metadata causing the FSM to prevent currently mounted clients from reconnecting.
-Running cvfsck -Z can take a long time for large file systems because all inodes have to be scanned for security descriptors.
-Also, since the metadata is updated by cvfsck -Z, if the metadataArchive parameter is set to true in the file system configuration file, a new metadata archive will be generated when the FSM is restarted.
-Note that when running cvfsck -Z, the file system must be configured such that the securityModel is NOT acl, and enforceA-cls, quotas, and windowsSecurity are all disabled either explicitly or by setting the securityModel to unixpermbits.
-After running cvfsck -Z, unix permissions on files and directories should be updated if needed.
+When all fixes are complete, they are copied into the actual SNFS disks. - -Y Same behavior as -y except that the changes are not buffered through the local file system as they are by default.